-In addition, you will also receive a map of the area to assist you in finding the household.
-Maps, which are produced by the Land Information System (LIS) will contain various bits of information which are essential that you understand.
-The EA and parcel numbers, which pertain to the street, are indicated toward the top and the selected parcels are highlighted on the sheet.
+The EA map also shows the name of major roads and streets, and building footprints.
 The names of streets that appear on maps may not correspond to the names on street signs in the field.
 Red dots indicate gazette right of ways but may not be evident in the field or may not be exactly where the map indicates.
-Sometimes one parcel is on both sides of a road this is so because the original parcel has since been split by a road.
+The maps also include the block and parcel number of each parcel and the building address number on each building footprint.
+There are a few cases where these numbers are missing on the map.
+Sometimes one parcel is on both sides of a road.
+This is so because the original parcel has since been split by a road.